-Report shows one in 10 councils cut social care funding
+Report shows 10% of councils cut social care funding

 A think tank has found that one in 10 councils have cut funding to social care, and has caused protesters to say that the system can no longer cope with the increasing demand.